Unity-Technologies/com.unity.multiplayer.docs/docs/terms-concepts/distributed-authority.md

 title: Distributed authority topologies
 ---

-Distributed authority is one possible [network topology](network-topologies.md) you can use for your multiplayer game.
+The [distributed authority network topology](network-topologies.md#distributed-authority) is one possible [network topology](network-topologies.md) available within Netcode for GameObjects.
+Distributed authority games use the [distributed authority model](authority.md#distributed-authority).

 :::note Beta feature
 Distributed authority is still in beta.
 During the beta phase, using the distributed authority service provided by the [Multiplayer Services package](https://docs.unity.com/ugs/en-us/manual/mps-sdk/manual) is free.
 When distributed authority is fully released, [using the service will incur a cost](https://unity.com/products/gaming-services/pricing).